netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/ssl-passthrough.md

 > **Note:** The Citrix ingress controller does not support SSL passthrough for non-hostname based Ingress.
 Also, SSL passthrough is not valid for default back end Ingress.

-To configure SSL passthrough on the Ingress Citrix ADC, you must define the `ingress.citrix.com/ssl-passthrough:` as shown in the following sample Ingress definition.
+To configure SSL passthrough on the Ingress Netscaler, you must define the `ingress.citrix.com/ssl-passthrough:` as shown in the following sample Ingress definition.
 You must also enable TLS for the host as shown in the example.

 ```yml
 apiVersion: networking.k8s.io/v1